laramore/laramore/README.md

 ```

-### After, with Laravel + Laramore
+### Now, with Laravel + Laramore

 Laramore follows your model meta configuration.
 Each time you edit your models, run this following commands to update your migrations:

-It will generate the diff between your current models and what are migrated.

 ```bash
 php artisan migrate:generate
 php artisan migrate:fresh
 ```

+It will generate the diff between your current models and what is migrated.

 ## Model interaction